MoniPar/reclaimed-treasures/README.md

 </details>

 The Seventh sprint continued tackling the Checkout Epic and the User Profile Epic.
 In this sprint I started adding the functionality for decrementing the product stock from the inventory on which I spent the majority of the time.
 While working on that user story, I quickly came to realise that it needed a lot more work than I had anticipated.
 In hindsight, I should have divided it into a few more user stories, which would have included updating the functionality of the increment button on the product detail page and the basket page.
-The story points for the Product Stock user story were not indicative of the work I spent on it.
+The story points for the Product Stock user story were not indicative of the work required for it.

 Completed User Stories: